Environmental Science for Sustainability, Ecosystems and Technology fulltime programme

 Other options for you

 You will become an expert in doing business in a cross-cultural setting and learn how companies can grow internationally.
-International Business is taught in English.
+The bachelor International Business is taught in English.